William and Flora Hewlett Foundation

 Summary

-The Gender Equity and Governance Program seeks a Program Officer for its Global Reproductive Equity (GRE) strategy as well as potential other areas of work within the program.
-This person will initially manage a portfolio of grants to organizations with the goal that women and girls in East Africa and Francophone West Africa, especially those facing the greatest barriers, are increasingly able to seek, access, and use comprehensive reproductive healthcare – inclusive of abortion care – to further their health, well-being, and life aspirations.
-The role may evolve over time to be inclusive of other areas of work in the gender, rights, governance and global development field.
+The Gender Equity and Governance Program seeks a Program Officer for its Global Reproductive Equity (GRE) strategy which focuses on ensuring that all people and especially women and girls facing the greatest barriers – in East Africa and Francophone West Africa – can seek, access, and use comprehensive reproductive healthcare, including safe and legal abortion care, to support their health, well-being, and life aspirations.
+The role may evolve over time to be inclusive of other areas of work in the gender, rights, governance, and global development field.

 To Apply